kouui/dstpol2hazel/README.md

 ## 3. use `dstpol2hazel` to prepare inversion data

-the `dstpol2hazel` command line tool is for generating input data and configuration files of hazel inversion given the DSTPOL calibrated IDL `*.sav` files. which is a symbolic to a python script.
+the `dstpol2hazel` command line tool is for generating input data and configuration files of hazel inversion given the DSTPOL calibrated IDL `*.sav` files. which is a symbolic link to a python script (executable).
 ```
 $ which dstpol2hazel
 /home/kouui/miniconda3/envs/hazel2.3.6/bin/dstpol2hazel